harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- These types can be accessed through instances of the class or via the class name.

 #### Member type aliases
-- A member type alias allows you to define a type within the class that can be used to reference another type.
+- A <mark class="hltr-trippy">member type alias</mark> allows you to define a type within the class that can be used to reference another type.
 For example:

 ```C++
 class MyClass {